Sex Pistols Series

 Tagged under Tarako Kotobuki, Series.

-All is well in Norio Tsuburaya's life, even though people (especially girls), don't seem to pay much attention to him.
+All is well in Norio Tsuburaya's life, even though people don't seem

-But everything changes after he has an accident and discovers he now sees the people around him as animals, literally!
+to pay much attention to him.
+But everything changes after an accident makes him see the people around him as literal

-actually a Madararui, a different type of hominidae (the other being humans).
-But Norio is a special type of Madararui,
+a different type of hominidae (the other being humans).
+But Norio is a special type of Madararui, as he has the

-as he has the characteristics of both Monkeys and Cats; this makes him a very sought after prey, and Kunimasa has no
+characteristics of both Monkeys and Cats; this makes him a very sought after prey, and Kunimasa has no plans to take no

-plans to take no for an answer!
+for an answer!

-Credit: pandemonium91
+Synopsis: pandemonium91

 Sex Pistols Scans